 How to Store Vinyl Records with Preventative Measures

-Before we learn how to store vinyl records, it would be best to learn some basics on how to prevent them from getting any damage in a more holistic sense.
+Before we learn how to store your valuable vinyl records, it would be best to learn some basics on how to prevent them from getting any damage in a more holistic sense.
 The vinyl record is, after all, a fragile and sensitive thing, barely able to maintain its structure during its lifetime, definitely not without proper mainetance in the right conditions.

 Avoid the Sun